Kennytian/meiqia-react-native/README.md

 `$ react-native link meiqia-react-native`

 #### iOS
 1. Select you app target on XCode and click the `Build Settings` tab.
-Go to the `Framework Search Paths` section and add this new entry
+Go to the `Framework Search Paths` section and `add` this new entry
    ```
    $(SRCROOT)/../node_modules/meiqia-react-native/ios
    ```
    and make sure it is set to `recursive`
+2. Select you app target on XCode and click the `Build Phases` tab.
+Go to the `Copy Bundle Resources` section and `add` this new entry
+      ```
+      node_modules/meiqia-react-native/ios/MeiQiaSDK/MQChatViewController/Assets/MQChatViewAsset.bundle
+      ```
 ### Manual installation

 #### iOS